openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

       speculation is at best counter productive, at worst foolish and damaging.
 >
 > As with any form of speculation there are no facts to back up what they reckon is going to
-      happen “ hence the speculation.
+      happen â€“ hence the speculation.
 If there is enough negative talk, negative things will happen.
       Current customers will look at switching from Novell products whether they be SUSE based or not, purely based on all the negativity that is being generated.
 >
-> No-one is giving Attachemate a chance to prove what they have openly said “ Novell, SUSE
+> No-one is giving Attachemate a chance to prove what they have openly said â€“ Novell, SUSE
       and openSUSE's contribution to the wider community will continue and that it is business as usual.
 If you look at when Oracle bought Sun they said sod all about OpenSolaris and the rest of Sun.
 This is different.
-The new overlords are actually communicating “ maybe not as much as we would like, but hey it's a bloody good step in the right direction.
+The new overlords are actually communicating â€“ maybe not as much as we would like, but hey it's a bloody good step in the right direction.
 >
 > The latest negative piece comes from the [451 Group](http://blogs.the451group.com/opensource/2010/12/08/linux-kernel-solid-but-what-will-become-of-novell-contribution).
 Why the frig would Novell's purchase change their kernel contributions?